-Payments for Tuition will automatically be deducted from students' Pell Grant disbursement checks until all career major charges have been paid in full.
-Any remaining Pell Grant amounts will be disbursed to the students as described in their Award Letters.
+Payments for tuition will automatically be deducted from student's Pell Grant disbursement checks until all career major charges have been paid in full.
+Any remaining Pell Grant amounts will be disbursed to the student as described in the Award Letter.
 Students who qualify for a partial Pell Grant that doesn't cover the career major tuition total will be required to pay the difference by the first day of class, unless a payment plan has been requested and approved by the Financial Aid Coordinator.